-Sponsored by SHREDDERSORT, the European project to improve recycling rates of non-ferrous metal automotive waste, researchers in Italy are using artificial neural networks to process LIBS spectra of primarily aluminum alloys.
+Sponsored by SHREDDERSORT, the European project to improve recycling rates of non-ferrous metal automotive waste, researchers in Italy are using artificial neural networks to process LIBS spectra of primarily aluminium alloys.
 Conventional sorting methodologies, such as X-ray Transmission (XRT) are not adequate for determining specific alloys.
-Paired with the artificial neural network was a dual channel spectrometer system featuring AvaSpec-ULS4096CL-EVO instruments.
+Paired with the artificial neural network was a dual-channel spectrometer system featuring AvaSpec-ULS4096CL-EVO instruments.

 This system collected spectra simultaneously between 200-430 nm at 0.1 nm resolution and 415-900 nm at 0.3 nm resolution.
-Multiple spectra per sample were fed into the ANN, this method was shown to improve classification of the non-ferrous metallic automotive scrap to better than 75% in conditions simulating an industrial environment.
+Multiple spectra per sample were fed into the ANN; this method was shown to improve classification of the non-ferrous metallic automotive scrap to more than 75% in conditions simulating an industrial environment.

 Standard LIBS Solutions